 The spectator does as instructed.
 Once done, the magician instructs them to thoroughly shuffle the deck again so that even they don't know where their card ends up.
 They can shuffle in any way that they choose, and as they shuffle, the magician looks away so that he can't possibly shuffle track.

 After the shuffling is complete, the magician turns back around and asks the spectator to hand the deck over to the second spectator.
-The second spectator is then instructed to bring the deck under the table and to blindly reverse any card.
-They are to reach into the deck, pull out any card, turn it face-up and place it on top of the rest of the deck.
-Then they are to give the deck a complete cut, burying the reversed card.
+The second spectator is then instructed to bring the deck under the table and to reverse any card sight unseen.
+They are to reach into the deck, pull out any card, turn it face-up (without looking at it) and slide it somewhere into the middle of the face-down deck.

 Some important conditions of note: